Binita Kathayat

-Binita Kathayat is a Nepalese media person and politician, belonging to the Rastriya Swatantra Party.
+Binita Kathayat is a Nepalese media figure and politician, belonging to the Rastriya Swatantra Party.
 She is currently serving as a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election she was elected as a proportional representative for Khas Arya cluster from rural area.
 Before being elected to the Federal Parliament of Nepal, she worked at Galaxy 4K Television.